 ON DELETE CASCADE;

 MySQL errors can be intimidating at first, but with a little patience and the right approach, they’re usually easy to resolve.
-By understanding the common causes and solutions for these errors, you’ll save time and avoid unnecessary frustration.
+By understanding the common causes and solutions for these errors, you’ll be better equipped to troubleshoot issues and keep your database running smoothly.